 Gerhard Werle is an Honorary Professor at North-West University of Political Science and Law (Xi’an, China).
 He was an Extraordinary Professor at the University of the Western Cape (Cape Town, South Africa) from 2005 until 2018.
 He has been visiting professor at various universities worldwide, including University of Cape Town, Kansai University (Osaka, Japan), University of Sydney, University of Technology (Sydney, Australia), and Columbia Law School (New York, USA).
-At present, Gerhard Werle is Dean for International Affairs at the Law Faculty of Humboldt-Universität zu Berlin.
+Between 2008 and 2019, Gerhard Werle was Dean for International Affairs at the Law Faculty of Humboldt-Universität zu Berlin.

 Gerhard Werle’s research focuses on German and international criminal law and contemporary legal history.

 Amongst his main research areas are: